Rattlesnake Ledge and Rattlesnake Mountain

 From the trailhead at the edge of Rattlesnake Lake, the ledges loom dramatically above.

 The trail wends through a pleasant woodland of fir and hemlock.
 Here and there, oddly placed boulders dot the forest floor, fenced by the columns of later-sprung trees.
-Rattlesnake Mountain Trail, April 26, 2014.
+Rattlesnake Mountain Trail, Washington.

 Directly across the Snoqualmie River Valley from Rattlesnake Mountain, Mount Si and Mount Teneriffe dominate the bird’s-eye view from the Rattlesnake ledges.
-Rattlesnake Mountain Trail, April 26, 2014.
+Rattlesnake Mountain Trail, Washington.

 At the East Peak, the trail crosses a service road that accesses an antenna tower.
 No views are to be had at the tower, but a bench at the intersection offers a keyhole view of Mount Teneriffe and the Middle Fork Snoqualmie River Valley.
-Rattlesnake Mountain Trail, June 03, 2023.
+Rattlesnake Mountain Trail, Washington.

 WESTERN ROUTE — SNOQUALMIE POINT TO STAN’S OVERLOOK AND GRAND PROSPECT